zquestz/plank-reloaded/README.md

 #### Moving Docks Between Monitors

-You can instantly move docks to your active monitor (where your cursor is) by sending a USR1 signal to the plank process:
+You can move docks to your active monitor (where your cursor is) by enabling "On Active Display" in the preferences or by sending a USR1 signal to the plank process:

 ```bash
 killall -USR1 plank
 ```

-This feature is particularly useful when:
+The signaling feature is particularly useful when:

 - Assigned to a global keyboard shortcut
 - Configured as a hot corner action